guybedford/require-css/README.md

 RequireJS CSS requiring and optimization, with almond support.

 Useful for writing modular CSS dependencies alongside scripts.
-For an example of widget rendering see [ZestJS](http://zestjs.org).

 For LESS inclusion, use [require-less](https://github.com/guybedford/require-less), which behaves and builds the css exactly like this module apart from the preprocessing step.